chihaya/chihaya/server/store/middleware/infohash/README.md

 #### For Announces

-The `infohash_blacklist` middleware uses all infohashes stored in the `StringStore` with the `store.PrefixInfohash` prefix to whitelist, i.e. allow announces.
+The `infohash_blacklist` middleware uses all infohashes stored in the `StringStore` with the `PrefixInfohash` prefix to whitelist, i.e. allow announces.

 #### For Scrapes

-The configurable `infohash_blacklist` middleware uses all infohashes stored in the `StringStore` with the `store.PrefixInfohash` prefix to whitelist scrape requests.
+The configurable `infohash_blacklist` middleware uses all infohashes stored in the `StringStore` with the `PrefixInfohash` prefix to whitelist scrape requests.

 The scrape middleware has two modes of operation: _Block_ and _Filter_.